Ernie Beck

-Ernest Joseph Beck (born December 11, 1931) is a retired American professional basketball player.
-Born in Philadelphia, Beck played seven years in the National Basketball Association for the Philadelphia Warriors, St. Louis Hawks and Syracuse Nationals.
-He was a territorial pick in the 1953 NBA Draft, selected by the Warriors.
-He attended University of Pennsylvania.
+Ernest Joseph Beck (December 11, 1931 – December 12, 2024) was an American professional basketball player.
+Born in Philadelphia, Beck played seven years in the National Basketball Association for the Philadelphia Warriors, St. Louis Hawks, and Syracuse Nationals.
+He was a territorial pick in the 1953 NBA draft, selected by the Warriors.
+Beck attended University of Pennsylvania.

+Beck played one game for the Lancaster Red Roses of the Eastern Professional Basketball League (EPBL) in 1954.
+He played for the Sunbury Mercuries of the EPBL from 1960 to 1964.
+Beck was selected to the All-EPBL Second Team in 1963.
+He served as head coach of the Mercuries during the 1963–64 season and accumulated a 2–6 record.

+He died in West Chester, Pennsylvania on December 12, 2024, one day after his 93rd birthday.